When to Arrive?

 Person or people renting property from the landlord.

-A written report that the landlord and the tenant complete together at the beginning and end of the tenancy.
+A written (either using paper or digitally) report that the landlord and the tenant complete together at the beginning and end of the tenancy.
 The inspection report at the beginning is often called the move-in inspection report, and the one at the end is called the move-out inspection report.
 The reason to have the inspection is so that both the landlord and the tenant have a common understanding of the condition of the property at the beginning and end of the tenancy.

 Finding & Choosing a Roommate

 Sharing housing with another person is a great way to reduce your costs.
-One way to find a roommate is to post an ad in our Facebook group.
+One way to find a roommate is to post an ad on Places4Students.
 Choose your roommate carefully!
 Taking a pro-active approach to your living arrangement can protect you.
 Think carefully before agreeing to any living arrangement.
 Never agree to a living arrangement that makes you feel unsafe or causes you discomfort.
 Sign a written agreement with your roommate(s) and include details such as:

 - How much rent will each of you pay?

-- How much notice must a roommate give to the others before she/he moves out?
+- How much notice must a roommate give to the others before they move out?

 - What basic “house rules” must all roommates adhere to?
 It is best to address concerns early in the term of the living arrangement.